 When a client doesn’t want to pay in milestones, they’ll often not want to pay the full price for development at the end of the project.

 A common issue that freelancers face is the client that demands fast turnaround times.
 The client may ask you to complete the project fast – unrealistically fast – and these clients are often the first to not provide payment.

 3. Code Stealing

 Placing code on the client’s web server or on their repository can lead to disaster.
+Because cyberattacks like zero day exploit, Phishing technique, DDoS attack nowadays are very common.
 When you place code out in the open like this, there’s nothing you can do to stop the client from stealing the code and never paying you for it.